RealCyGuy/PaimonScript/README.md

 - Install [AutoHotKey](https://www.autohotkey.com/).
 - Download this repo.
 - Run `paimonscript.ahk`.
-- You can edit `config.ini` to your liking.
+- You can edit `config.ini` to your liking and reload the script to make the changes.

 ## Features